Building brand awareness has always been a challenge for small businesses. Limited resources and intense competition make it difficult to get noticed.

 5. Free Gift with Purchase

-- Set the spending threshold 15-20% above your current average order value to incentivize a larger purchase.
+- Set the spending threshold 15–20% above your current order value to nudge customers to spend just a little more

 6. Flash Sales